-A product can be designated as a Breakthrough Therapy designation if it is intended to treat a serious condition and preliminary clinical evidence indicates that the drug may demonstrate substantial improvement over available therapy on a clinically significant endpoint(s).
-A drug that receives Breakthrough Therapy designation is eligible for fast track designation features, intensive guidance on an efficient drug development program and FDA organizational commitment involving senior managers.
-We further believe that LiProSalTM is ideally situated for 505(b)(2) regulatory pathway for new drug approvals.
-The 505(b)(2) regulatory pathway provides manufacturers with an opportunity to acquire FDA approval without performing all the work that's required with an NDA.
+A product can be designated as a Breakthrough Therapy if it is intended to treat a serious condition and preliminary clinical evidence indicates that the drug may demonstrate substantial improvement over available therapy on a clinically significant endpoint(s).
+A drug that receives a Breakthrough Therapy designation is eligible for fast track designation features, intensive guidance on an efficient drug development program and FDA organizational commitment involving senior managers.
+We believe that AL001 is ideally positioned for a Section 505(b)(2) regulatory pathway for new drug approvals.
+The Section 505(b)(2) regulatory pathway provides manufacturers with an opportunity to obtain FDA approval without performing all the work that's required by an NDA.
 Those drugs that qualify for the 505(b)(2) regulatory pathway are an option for drugs with a new aspect related to indication, dosage form or regimen, strength, combination with other products, or other unique traits.
-If we receive approval through the 505 (b)(2) regulatory pathway LiProSalTM is eligible for 3-5 years of market exclusivity during which period LiProSalTM would be protected from competitors.
-If we are successful receiving Breakthrough Therapy designation and 505(b)(2) regulatory pathway for new drug approvals, we believe we can receive FDA approval for LiProSalTM in four years.
+If we receive approval through the 505(b)(2) regulatory pathway AL001 would be eligible for 3-5 years of market exclusivity during which period AL001 would be protected from competitors.
+If we successfully acquire a Breakthrough Therapy designation and the Section 505(b)(2) regulatory pathway for new drug approvals, we believe we can receive FDA approval for AL001 in four years.

-LiProSalTM will require extensive clinical evaluation, regulatory review and approval, significant marketing efforts and substantial investment before it or any successors could provide us with any revenue.
-As a result, if we do not successfully develop, achieve regulatory approval for and commercialize LiProSalTM, our long-term business plans will not be met, and we may be unable to generate the revenue we have forecast for many years, if at all.
+AL001 will require extensive clinical evaluation, regulatory review and approval, significant marketing efforts and substantial investment before it or any successors could provide us with any revenue.
+As a result, if we do not successfully develop, achieve regulatory approval for and commercialize AL001, our long-term business plans will not be met, and we may be unable to generate the revenue we have forecast for many years, if at all.
 We do not anticipate that we will generate our maximum revenue for several years, or that we will achieve profitability for this therapeutic at least a few years after generating material revenue, if at all.
-If we are unable to generate revenue, we may not be able to pursue any expansion of our business or acquire additional IP as we have planned, we will not become profitable with this therapeutic agent, and we may be unable to continue our operations.
+If we are unable to generate revenue, we may not be able to pursue any expansion of our business or acquire additional intellectual property as we have planned, we will not become profitable with this therapeutic agent, and we may be unable to continue our operations.

-The other patented solution that we have licensed to move to commercialization is CAO22W, a mutant-peptide immunotherapy that is designed to be used both as a vaccine and prophylactic against Alzheimer's.
-CAO22W was developed by Dr. Cao, Assistant Professor, USF Health, Assistant Professor, Morsani College of Medicine, Neurology and Associate Professor, Pharmaceutical Sciences, USF College of Pharmacy.
+The other patented solution that we have licensed to move to commercialization is AL002, a mutant-peptide immunotherapy that is designed to be used both as a vaccine and prophylactic against Alzheimer's.
 This therapy is intended to work by stimulating the body's own immune system to prevent the formation and breakdown of beta amyloids, which build up in the brain to form a "plaque," and subsequently block the neurological brain signals, ultimately leading to the symptoms and onset of Alzheimer's.
 Immunotherapy is the treatment of disease by inducing, enhancing, or suppressing an immune response.
-Immunotherapies that are designed to elicit or amplify an immune response are classified as activation immunotherapies, whereas immunotherapies that reduce or suppress are classified as suppression immunotherapies.
-We believe that strategies to strengthen the immune system in the elderly, who are most susceptible to the development of Alzheimer's, could greatly enhance the effectiveness of immune-based approaches against Alzheimer's.
+Immunotherapies that are designed to elicit or amplify an immune response are classified as activation immunotherapies, whereas immunotherapies that reduce or suppress an immune response are classified as suppression immunotherapies.
+We believe that strategies to strengthen the immune system in the elderly, who are most susceptible to the development of Alzheimer's, could greatly enhance the effectiveness of immune-based approaches towards Alzheimer's.
 Our novel immune-based methodology attempts to inhibit the natural process of immunological aging by restoring the balance of the immune system through immunomodulation.
-We entered into an exclusive license agreement with sublicensing terms (Agreement #LIC16118) with an effective date of May 1, 2016, as amended on August 17, 2017, and May 7, 2018 (the "Effective Date"), by and between the University of South Florida ("University").